oxarbitrage/hsalsa20/book/tutorial.md

 ghci>
 ```

-It's equations can be obtained for example as:
+It's equations can be displayed for example as:

 ```
 ghci> input = ["1", "2", "3", "4", "5", "6", "7", "8", "9", "10", "11", "12", "13", "14", "15", "16"]